Home > Insights > Taxes > 4 Tips to Help Maximize Your Charitable Impact

 #4 – Consider a qualified charitable distribution (QCD).

 Many retirees find that having their IRA RMD paid directly to themselves increases their taxable income enough that they fall into a higher tax bracket.
 As a result, they may face higher Medicare premiums and need to pay more in taxes on their Social Security benefits.
-All of this can be avoided with a QCD.
+This can be avoided with a QCD.

-The IRS allows individuals age 70 ½ or older to make a direct donation of up to $100,000 from their tax-deferred retirement accounts to a charity, with no negative tax impact.
+The IRS allows individuals 70 ½ or older to make a direct donation of up to $105,000 from their tax-deferred retirement accounts to a charity with no negative tax impact.

 There are a few requirements that must be met in order for your charitable donation to count as a QCD:

-• The charity that receives the donation must be a 501(c)(3) organization and cannot be a private foundation, donor-advised fund or supporting organization.
+• The charity that receives the donation must be a 501(c)(3) organization and can’t be a private foundation, donor-advised fund or supporting organization.

 • In order for the QCD to be applied toward the current year’s RMD, the funds must come from the tax-deferred retirement account before the RMD deadline (typically December 31).